MITHRADEVIK3009/MITHRADEVIK3009/README.md

 - 🌱 Deepening my skills in React.js, Node.js, Azure Cloud, AI/ML integration, and system design
 - 💡 Enthusiastic about continuous learning, problem-solving, and turning ideas into reality
 - 🎯 Skilled in balancing front-end aesthetics with robust backend functionality
-- 📝 Published research on hybrid AI models and data streaming for concept drift detection
+- 📝 Presented research paper on hybrid AI models and data streaming for concept drift detection

 ---